 The best-known current example of alternate history may be Philip K. Dick’s iconic novel, The Man in the High Castle.
 The starting-point in Dick’s tale is a German and Japanese victory in World War II that results in the partition of the United States between the two occupying powers.
 But Dick was far from alone in indulging such fantasies.
 The likes of the late Philip Roth ventured into alternate history as well with The Plot Against America (recently adapted into a superb miniseries for HBO).
 Scores of such novels have been written.

-Here I’m listing the alternate history novels I’ve read and reviewed here.
-They appear in alphabetical order by the authors’s last names.
+Here I’m listing the alternate history novels I’ve read and reviewed on this site.
+They appear in alphabetical order by the authors’ last names.
 And each is linked to my review.
 Further below I’ve added a shorter list of five additional alternate history novels I read in the past but have not reviewed here, since I read them before I launched this blog in January 2010.

 Alternate history novels reviewed on this site